manitadayon/Auto_HMM/README.md

 ### **License**

-This software is released under the MIT liecense.
+This software is released under the MIT license.